 Prices Are Already Up 33%.
 The Treaty Has Not Even Kicked In Yet.

-La Linea de la Concepcion property prices hit €2,386 per square metre in January 2026.
-That is a 33% increase from the previous year.
-And the border fence between La Linea and Gibraltar is still standing.
+La Linea de la Concepcion property prices hit €2,386 per square metre in January 2026, according to Indomio and Idealista market data.
+That is a 33.22% increase year-on-year.
+Border controls between La Linea and Gibraltar are still in daily operation as of writing.

 Current Property Prices by Area (January 2026)